 As food, the fruiting body of Hericium erinaceus is consumed in Chinese and Japanese dishes.

-Uses & Effectiveness
+Uses & Effectiveness ?

 Insufficient Evidence for

-- Gastric ulcers.
+- Stomach ulcers.

-- Multiple sclerosis.
+- Multiple sclerosis (MS).

-- Parkinson's disease.
+- Parkinson disease.

 Bleeding conditions: Hericium erinaceus might slow blood clotting.
 This might increase the chances of bruising and bleeding in people with bleeding conditions.
 However, there are no reports of this occurring in humans.